RevenueCat/purchases-android/migrations/v5-MIGRATION.md

   You can use `GetSkusResponseListener.toGetStoreProductCallback()` in Kotlin for an easy migration.
   For the same reasons, `getSubscriptionSkusWith` and `getNonSubscriptionSkusWith` now receive `storeProducts` instead of `skus`.
 - `ReceiveOfferingsListener` and `PurchasesErrorListener` have been renamed to `ReceiveOfferingsCallback` and `PurchasesErrorCallback`
+## Other changes:

+- Our library now requires Java 8

+## Reporting undocumented issues:

+Feel free to file an issue!
+[New RevenueCat Issue](https://github.com/RevenueCat/purchases-android/issues/new/).